Paulo Gazzaniga: Girona

 On 1 September 2022, Gazzaniga joined Girona on loan for the 2022–23 season.
 On 6 June 2023, he signed a permanent two-year contract with the club.
 On 14 February 2024, he extended his contract with the club until 2027.
 In the 2023–24 season, he played in all 38 La Liga matches, achieving twelve clean sheets, which helped his club secure third place in the league and their first-ever qualification for the UEFA Champions League.

 On 18 September 2024, during the club's inaugural European match, he conceded an own goal in the 90th minute, leading to a 1–0 away defeat against Paris Saint-Germain.
 However, just a few weeks later on 6 October, he managed to save three penalty kicks, including a retaken one, in a 2–1 victory over Athletic Bilbao.

 International career

-Gazzaniga made his first international appearance on 20 November 2018, coming off the bench to replace Gerónimo Rulli in the 59th minute in a friendly match against Mexico, and helped keep a clean sheet in a 2–0 win for Argentina.
+Gazzaniga's first senior Argentina call-up was on 9 November 2018, when Lionel Scaloni added him to the squad for two friendlies against Mexico in November 2018.
+He made his first international appearance on 20 November 2018, coming off the bench to replace Gerónimo Rulli in the 59th minute of a friendly match against Mexico, and helped keep a clean sheet in a 2–0 win for Argentina.